Learn something new every day

 Norman “Sailor Jerry” Collins was a prominent American tattoo artist, whom many people regard as the father of modern tattooing.
-During his lifetime, Sailor Jerry developed a number of innovations in tattooing which continue to be used to this day, and several prominent American tattoo artists can trace the lineage of their training back to Sailor Jerry.
-The legacy of Sailor Jerry also lives on in the form of Sailor Jerry Limited, a company which owns the licenses to Collins' original artwork.
+During his lifetime, he developed a number of innovations in tattooing which continue to be used to this day, and several prominent American tattoo artists can trace the lineage of their training back to Sailor Jerry.
+His also lives on in the form of Sailor Jerry Limited, a company which owns the licenses to Collins' original artwork.

 Sailor Jerry never fully swallowed the anchor, often taking time off to travel, and his tattoo work became so well known that he started adding “The Original” to his business cards and advertising materials, so that people knew who they were dealing with.
 At his death in 1973, control of his estate passed to Ed Hardy and Mike Malone, two former students who are both known for their skill at “old school” tattooing like that practiced by Sailor Jerry.